Portuguese Air Force: The Air Force in the Overseas War

 On the other side, the nationalist movements that opposed Portugal were generously supported by the Soviet Union, by other Communist countries and even by some countries of Western Europe, receiving state of the art equipment, what made them to be in many cases equipped with more modern weapons than the Portuguese.
 A large challenge faced specifically by the Air Force was the increasing antiaircraft capacity of the nationalist forces.
 This evolved to a dramatic situation in the Guinea theater, when the PAIGC forces received SA-7 Strela surface-to-air missiles and began using them against the Portuguese aircraft.
 The Portuguese pilots were able to evade the first detected missile launches, but in March 1973, a Fiat G.91 jet is hit and shot down, followed by another G.91 in the same month and then by two Dornier Do 27 and one T-6 in the following month.
 This originated the loss of FAP's air supremacy, limiting its air activities, namely in the air support to the ground forces and the air casualty evacuation, what caused a negative impact on the morale of the Portuguese forces, especially amongst the constantly flagellated border garrisons.
 After the initial surprise, the Air Force was however been able to quickly fully resume air operations, adopting mitigating measures, like the changing of the flight profiles or the painting of the aircraft with anti-radiation paint.
+The adopted counter-measures made that no further aircraft being shot down, despite the continuing use of the SA-7 by the PAIGC in Guinea and the beginning of its use also by the FRELIMO in Mozambique.

 The use of surface-to-air missiles by the nationalist forces and the threat of possible air attacks launched from the bordering countries hostile to Portugal, raised the need for the FAP to be equipped with supersonic fighters.
 The Dassault Mirage III was identified as the only fighter with the needed characteristics that was able to be acquired, as other possible alternatives were denied to Portugal.
 A secret process of acquisition of Mirage III was then launched but ended however in being suspended due to the termination of the conflict in 1974.

 Near the end of the conflict, the FAP was finally able to launch a program to replace some old assets by modern aircraft.
 Namely, CASA C-212 Aviocar were acquired to replace the Nord Noratlas and C-47 Dakota in the intra-theatre transport role, while Reims Cessna FTB337G Milirole were acquired to replace the T-6 in the armed reconnaissance and to complement the Do 27 in the liaison and forward air control roles.
 These aircraft however only arrived after the end of the conflict and so ended not to be employed.